 By 2028, the electric car market is expected to grow into a 355 billion dollar industry with a 19% share of the overall automobile market.
-That incredible growth also means that there are going to be a lot of electric car batteries out there, with the old retiring as the new roll in.
+That incredible growth also means that there are going to be a lot of electric car batteries out there, so are electric car batteries recyclable with the old retiring as the new roll in?
 What’s to be done with the old batterie?
 Can electric car batteries be recycled?

 Not entirely, although many of the parts in an electric car battery can be recycled, the industry is still developing better methods.
 When it comes to lead-acid batteries, 99% of the lead is recycled, per federal regulations.
 When it comes to lithium-ion, however, there’s still room for improvement.

 Lithium-ion batteries make up the bulk of the batteries used in EVs (Electric Vehicles).
 Unfortunately, the industry is still refining its recycling process with these batteries, and recycling percentages aren’t readily available.

 Recycling batteries is a difficult process and, as we mentioned above, they aren’t entirely recycled.
 A lot of the reason behind that is how batteries are constructed, along with the complex and differing manufacturing specs for all of the different batteries out there.